osamuaoki/bss/examples/README.md

 (normally it is not kept as mounted unless you start `secret-folder` followed by `keep`.

+Please note `secret-folder` uses the passphrase stored in GNOME `secret-tool` with `attribute` to be `LUKS` and  `value` to be the full expanded path corresponding to `~/rsync/secret.img`.
+(Use GNOME seahose for GUI management.)

 For network backups, you need to have access to a remote server accepting ssh and `rsync` connection.
 I currently use rsync.net service.
-(For other cloud services, this code need updated to support `rclone` command.
-This is TODO and patch welcomed.)
+(For other cloud services, please consider to update this code to support `rclone` command.
+This is my TODO and such patch is welcomed.)

+Another TODO is an example to support USB connected storage for backups upon connecting them to the PC using a udev hook script.

 Since `~/github/` and `~/salsa/` contain publicly mirrored contents, I don't bother to make their remote/USB copies.